Skip to main content

 What are the symptoms of sunburn?

 Chances are you already know that any part of your body exposed to the sun can burn, including your ears, scalp, lips, and even your eyes.
-Clothing typically offers adequate sun protection, but many items with a loose weave can still allow UV rays to penetrate, which means you may also burn through your clothes.
+Clothing typically offers adequate sun protection, but many items with a loose weave can still allow UV rays to penetrate, which means you may also burn and experience irritated skin through your clothes.

-Sunburn symptoms typically appear within a few hours of unprotected sun exposure and can include:
+Sunburn symptoms typically appear within a few hours of unprotected sun exposure and can include:³

-If you develop symptoms like large blisters, severe swelling, worsening pain, and signs of infection, it’s best to seek help from your healthcare provider.
-If you experience a high fever, confusion, cold skin, dizziness, or dehydration, seek immediate medical care.⁴
+With a severe burn, you may develop additional symptoms like large blisters, extreme swelling, worsening pain, and ulcerations.⁴ In these cases, it’s best to seek help from your healthcare provider.
+If you experience a high fever, confusion, dizziness, or dehydration, you may be experiencing a heat stroke.
+Seek immediate medical care!⁵

 How to help prevent your sunburn from peeling

-Here are ways to help keep your sunburn from peeling:
+Here are some other ways to improve your peeling process and prevent your sunburn from peeling:⁸

-• Take a cool shower or bath: A cool or lukewarm shower or bath may help reduce peeling.
+Take a cool shower or bath: A cool bath or cold shower may help reduce peeling.
 But hold off on showering if your sunburn is blistered, and skip the soap, as it can dry out your skin and worsen the peeling.

-• Be gentle: Avoid scratching or vigorously rubbing your sunburn.
-When toweling off after bathing, don’t rub.
+Be gentle: Avoid scratching or vigorously rubbing your sunburn.
+When toweling off after bathing, don’t rub your skin.
 Pat yourself dry instead.

 Tips to prevent sunburn

-The easiest way to avoid sunburn, which increases your risk of skin cancer, is to limit unprotected sun exposure, but that’s sometimes easier said than done.
+The easiest way to avoid sunburn is to avoid unprotected sun exposure, but that’s sometimes easier said than done.
 To make the most of your time outdoors while staying safe, here are a few helpful tips:

-Between 10 am and 4 pm, the sun’s UV rays are at their strongest,⁸ and you’re more likely to become burned.
-If you have to be outside in the late morning and the afternoon, try to stay in the shade.
-If possible, try to schedule outdoor activities for earlier in the morning and later in the afternoon.
+Between 10am and 2pm, the sun’s UV rays are at their strongest, and you’re more likely to become burned.
+If you must be outside in the sun during peak hours, try to stay in the shade.¹¹ If possible, try to schedule outdoor activities for earlier in the morning and later in the afternoon.

-Curology’s broad-spectrum SPF 30 sunscreen is a non-clogging, grease-free lotion that absorbs quickly and gives skin a fresh finish.
-Its mineral formula with zinc oxide 9.4% melts into all skin tones.
+Curology’’s broad-spectrum SPF 30 sunscreen is a non-clogging, grease-free lotion that absorbs quickly and gives skin a fresh finish.
+Its mineral formula with zinc oxide 9.4% melts into all skin tones without leaving a white cast.
 Designed by dermatologists, it helps defend your skin against sun damage without causing breakouts (a win-win!)

 PSA for your future skin: No sunscreen can prevent all harm from UV rays, but we highly recommend using it daily, because it’s still one of the most effective ways to minimize signs of aging and risks of skin cancer.

-Covering up whenever you’re outside is another easy and effective way to reduce your risk of sunburn.
-Choose dark clothing with a tight weave; some garments even specify their Ultraviolet Protection Factor (UPF).
-You can also reach for a hat, sunglasses with UVA and UVB protection, and an umbrella.
+Covering up with protective clothing whenever you’re outside is another easy and effective way to reduce your risk of sunburn.
+Choose dark apparel with a tight weave; some garments even specify their Ultraviolet Protection Factor (UPF).
+You can also reach for a wide-brimmed hat, sunglasses with UVA and UVB protection, and an umbrella.¹⁴

-Some skincare products, like retinoids and some alpha hydroxy acids (AHAs), can increase your skin’s sensitivity to the sun.
-Other medications, like some classes of antibiotics, thiazide diuretics (often taken for high blood pressure), and nonsteroidal anti-inflammatory drugs, can also increase your risk of burning.
-Be sure to read the fine print, and always follow your medical provider’s indications.
+Some skincare products, like alpha hydroxy acids (AHAs)¹⁵ and retinoids, can increase skin sensitivity to the sun.
+Other medications, like some classes of antibiotics, thiazide diuretics (often taken for high blood pressure), and nonsteroidal anti-inflammatory drugs, can also increase your risk of burning.¹⁶ Read the fine print, and always follow your medical provider’s instructions for a smooth healing process.

 Other reasons your skin may be peeling

-While skin peeling is usually caused by sunburn, there are several other reasons why it may occur.
-These include certain immune system disorders, dry skin caused by friction or frequent hand washing, irritant contact dermatitis, and allergic contact dermatitis.
-We recommend speaking to your dermatology or medical provider if you think your peeling may be caused by something other than sunburn.
+While skin peeling can be caused by sunburn, there are several other reasons why it may occur.
+These include certain immune system disorders, dry skin caused by friction or frequent washing, irritant contact dermatitis, and allergic contact dermatitis.
+We recommend speaking to your dermatology or medical provider if your peeling is caused by something other than sunburn.

 Get your personalized skincare routine with Curology